 Electronic institutions provide an ideal scenario within which alternative definitions and formalisations of norms can be proposed and studied.
-In [12] we find an early account of norms relating illocutions of an e-institution.
-In [13] we find a first-order logic formulation of norms for e-institutions: an institution conforms to a set of norms if it is a logical model for them.
-Our work is an adaptation and extension of [12] but our approach differs in that we do not explicitly employ any deontic notions of obligations [1].
+In (Esteva, Padget, & Sierra 2001) we find an early account of norms relating illocutions of an electronic institution.
+In (Ibrahim, Kotsis, & Schwinger 2003) we find a first-order logic formulation of norms for electronic institutions: an institution conforms to a set of norms if it is a logical model for them.

+Our work is an adaptation and extension of (Esteva, Padget, & Sierra 2001) but our approach differs in that we do not explicitly employ any deontic notions of obligations (Dignum 1999).
 Our norms are of the form $Pre \rightarrow Obls$, that is, if Pre holds then Obls ought to hold.
-The components of Pre and Obls are utterances, that is, messages the agents participating in the e-institution send.
-This more pragmatic definition fits in naturally with the view of e-institutions as a specification of virtual environments which can be checked for properties and then used for synthesising agents [14, 15].
+The components of Pre and Obls are utterances, that is, messages the agents participating in the electronic institution send.
+This more pragmatic definition fits in naturally with the view of electronic institutions as a specification of regulatory environments which can be checked for properties and then used for synthesising agents (Vasconcelos et al. 2004; Vasconcelos, Sierra, & Esteva 2002).
+This is another step towards endowing engineers with means to specify and analyse social aspects of multiagent systems prior to their deployment, supported by agent infrastructures as reported in (Esteva et al. 2004).
+Moreover, it is our aim not only to obtain a model that satisfies an institution's norms, but also to detect and diagnose unsuccessful partial dialogues.